matt-42/lithium/libraries/http_backend/README.md

 ## Insert/Update/Remove API

-If you are lazy to write update/remove/remove/find_by_id routes for all you objects, you can use `sql_crud_api` to define them for you:
+If you are lazy to write update/remove/remove/find_by_id routes for all you objects, you can use `sql_crud_api` to define them automatically
 ```c++
 api.add_subapi("/user", sql_crud_api(my_orm));
 ```
 Note that when using it, ORM callbacks must take `http_request& request, http_response& response` as additional arguments.

-Check the code for info:
+Check the code for more info:
 https://github.com/matt-42/lithium/blob/master/libraries/http_backend/http_backend/sql_crud_api.hh